![]() |

 , where

 is gravitational potential.
 Then there is the ISW (Integrated Sachs-Wolfe) effect, which modifies the energy of the photons as they climb in and out of the potential well associated with large scale structures.
 The ISW effect is seen mainly in the lowest multipoles in the power spectrum.
-The last one is the Doppler effect.
+The last one is the Doppler peaks.
 It is caused by electron movements in the plasma, because some of the electrons are moving towards the observer and some move away when they last scatter radiation.
 The temperature fluctuation is given by the formula:

-T/T ~ v/c with an angular size around 1o - 2o![]() |
+T/T ~ v/c with an angular size around 1o - 2o.![]() |

 There are altogether 10 parameters in these equations, including the densities of CDM, baryons, neutrinos, vacuum energy and curvature, the reionization optical depth, and the normalization and tilt for both scalar (unpolarized) and tensor (polarized) fluctuations, etc. Usually, numerical computation is used to construct models with various values of the parameters.
-There is an "industrial standard" computer program called CMBFAST, which can be downloaded free of charge from: http://www.cmbfast.org/.
-It will crank out power spectrum with input parameters.
-Figure 09 is one of the animated graphs from: http://space.mit.edu/home/tegmark/cmb/movies.html.
+NASA has provided an online computer program "Build A Universe" to crank out power spectrum with various input parameters.
+Figure 09 is another one called "Max's Cosmic Cinema" by Max Tegmark of MIT.
 It shows the effects of varying the parameters on the theoretical curves.
 The graph on the top is the CMBR power spectrum, while the one below shows the power spectrum of the large scale structures.
-Click the STOP button on the toolbar (the ) to view a stationary graph. |
+Click the STOP or esc button to view a stationary graph. |

-Figure 09 Power Spectrum Animation [view large animation] |
+Figure 09 Power Spectrum Animation |

 - This is the optical depth.
 It is used to measure the average distance a photon travelled before its original path is altered by hitting something, e.g., an electron.
 The CMBR would experiences a certain optical depth, if the Universe was reioninized long ago by quasars or early stars.
 This effect smears out small-scale features in the CMBR power spectrum, suppressing all accoustic peaks by a constant factor exp(-